 October 12, 1875 - December 1, 1947

-Aleister Crowley, born Edward Alexander Crowley, and also known as both Frater Perdurabo and The Great Beast, was an influential English occultist, mystic and ceremonial magician, responsible for founding the religious philosophy of Thelema.
+Aleister Crowley, born Edward Alexander Crowley, and also known as both Frater Perdurabo and The Great Beast, was an influential English occultist, ceremonial magician, poet, painter, novelist, and mountaineer, responsible for founding the religious philosophy of Thelema.
 He was also successful in various other fields, including mountaineering, chess and poetry, and it has also been alleged that he was a spy for the British government.

 In his role as the founder of the Thelemite faith, he came to see himself as the prophet who was entrusted with informing humanity that it was entering the new Aeon of Horus in the early twentieth century, a time when old ethical and religious systems would be replaced by new ones focused upon the principle of individual liberty.